Quantizing graphs, one way or two?: Wave Scattering of the Dirac Operator on a Graph

+The absence of energy dependence in the vertex scattering matrices makes the Dirac operator on a metric graph a natural setting to establish a correspondence between a self-adjoint Hamiltonian and the wave-scattering construction \cite{B08}.
+Consider the zero mass Dirac operator, and at each vertex let

-with $U_v$ be a $2d_v\times 2d_v$ unitary matrix.
+with $U_v$ a $2d_v\times 2d_v$ unitary matrix.
 This defines vertex conditions of a self-adjoint Dirac operator with $\sigma^{(v)}=U_v$ according to (\ref{eq:Dirac vertex scattering}).
-This produces a chosen $k$-independent scattering matrix at the cost of allowing two incoming and two outgoing plane waves on each edge.
+So there exist vertex conditions that produce any chosen $k$-independent scattering matrices in the operator model at the cost of allowing two incoming and two outgoing spinor valued plane waves on each edge.